Divs-B/mars_rover_kata/README.md

 Plateau is rectangular grid and rovers will move their cameras based on 'L' and 'R' and move position based on 'M'.

-Based on this, We will pass input in unit test cases as an object of arrays in order of:
+Based on this, We pass input in unit test cases as an object of arrays in order of:
-   * In start, first array will be plateau dimension.
+   * In start, first array is plateau dimension.
-   * Rest all arrays will represent rover inputs; every array will represent each rover.
+   * Rest all arrays represents rover inputs; each array represent each rover.
-     In each array, first two values will be x,y coordinates, third will indicate current facing direction and fourth will be expected directions to be taken.
+     In each array, first two values are x,y coordinates, third indicates facing the direction currently and fourth will be expected directions to be taken.

-   * We will cater output in same way as array for rover to make consistent behaviour; first two values in array will indicate x,y coordinates and third will tell about direction after computing.
+   * We cater output in same way as array for rover to make consistent behaviour; first two values in array will indicate x,y coordinates and third will tell about direction after computing.

 ## Approach

 * Incorporated Object oriented approach in Typescript to make function modular and scalable.

+* Interfaces to keep detail on abstraction level to have better architecture

-* Each function in main class will own single responsiblity to have clean code.
+* Each function in main class owns single responsiblity to have clean code.

+* TDD approach will keep code intact and testable

-* Testcases will cover different valid and non-valid inputs to test code reliablity.
+* Testcases will cover different valid and non-valid inputs to test reliablity.

 ## Pre-Requisites